 • Save and Continue – This is a must-have feature if you want to recover data from users who left the form without submitting it.
 With this feature, you allow them to save their progress and come back later to complete that submission.
 It’s helpful for both users and the website owner.

-• Paginated Forms – If you have a very long form, Gravity Forms may not be appealing to users.
+• Paginated Forms – If you have a very long form, a one-page form may not be appealing to users.
 When you break the form down into multiple pages, submitting each segment becomes easier.
-You can do this with Gravity Forms to make the user experience better.
-Though the page layouts are limited, these features seem to work fine.
+You can do this with Gravity Forms which helps improve the user experience.

 • Responsive Forms – You never know which device a user will use to fill out a form.
 So, it’s wise to set up responsive forms that are easy to view and fill out from any device.
-You can generate fully responsive forms with this tool that suits any device.
+You can generate fully responsive forms that adapt to any device.

 • Conditional Logic – To make forms clutter-free and more relevant, conditional logic is utterly beneficial.
 You can use conditional logic to show or hide specific fields, sections, or pages depending on how users interact with each question.
 Setting up the conditional logic might seem a bit difficult for beginners.
 Some alternatives offer a simpler interface for the conditional logic part.